 About

-Our rowers enjoy beautiful scenery on the fresh water of the Wairoa River where we row all year round.
+Our club has rowers of all ages and skill levels, from local high school students to young adults and seasoned 'masters'.
+We enjoy beautiful scenery on the freshwater of the Wairoa River where we row all year round.

-We have experienced coaches, great boats and equipment.
-We welcome athletes from aged 12 upwards who want to give this great social sport a go.
+Supported by experienced coaches, great boats and equipment, we welcome anyone from Year 8 upwards who wants to give this great sport a go.

 CLUB HISTORY